alan-turing-institute/environmental-ds-book/book/index.md

 Here’s what some of our contributors say:

 > _“I had a great experience working on an EDS notebook.
-There was a learning curve but it helped me gain exposure to different technologies along with other people's work in Environmental Science.
+There was a learning curve, but it helped me gain exposure to different technologies along with other people's work in Environmental Science.
-I hope to make far reaching impact through this work”_
+I hope to make far-reaching impact through this work”_
 >
 > -- Timothy Lam, Author